semgrep/semgrep/docs/config/advanced.md

 There are several operators that can be used in a rule.
 At the top level, there are three:

 - `pattern`: The rule will only fire if this pattern is found.
-- `patterns-or`: (logical OR) Nest multiple other patterns under this; any of those patterns will count as a match.
+- `pattern-either`: (logical OR) Nest multiple other patterns under this; any of those patterns will count as a match.
-- `patterns-and`: (logical AND) You can put multiple patterns under this to create nested, implicitly-ANDed instructions.
+- `patterns`: (logical AND) You can put multiple patterns under this to create nested, implicitly-ANDed instructions.

 ### filter operators